tabKey

 - Use for: server-rendered pages, sitemap sweeps

-- Avoid for: YouTube-like SPAs (no hydrated anchors)
+- Avoid for: SPAs (no hydrated anchors)

 Headless Playwright / Puppeteer